British Rail Class 28: Preservation

-A single locomotive, D5705, survived by historical accident, being renumbered S15705 and used from December 1968 by the Research Division for its Tribology Test train.
-It was superseded by a Class 24, and was used as carriage heating unit TDB968006 (based at Bath Road Depot, Bristol) before being preserved in 1985.
+A single locomotive, D5705, survived by historical accident, being renumbered S15705 and used from December 1968 by the Research Division for its Tribometer Test Train.
+It was superseded by the sole surviving Class 23.
+It was then used as carriage heating unit TDB968006 (based at Bath Road Depot, Bristol) before being preserved in 1985.
 Prior to this, it spent several years in a semi-protected siding on the line from Gloucester, just outside Swindon Station.
 It is currently on the East Lancashire Railway.
 The Class 15 Preservation Society has signed an agreement with the owners of D5705 to become its custodians during its restoration and operation for the next ten years, although funding will remain separate.

 In fiction

 The Class 28 is the basis for BoCo, a character in The Railway Series children's books by the Rev. W. Awdry and the spin-off TV series Thomas and Friends.
 He carries the number D5702.